 It looks like the AHL Thunderbirds hockey team is really helping MGM Springfield with its attendance numbers.
-Last weekend there was 2 games.
+Last weekend there were 2 games.
 Friday night was a sell out at 6,793 people followed up by Saturday at 6,132 in attendance.
 I attended both games and the bumper to bumper traffic up and down main street and thousands of people everywhere was awesome to see.
 Unfortunately for one person in traffic it wasn’t that awesome because he got arrested for being a complete jackass getting out of his car with an aluminum bat filled with road rage.
-Can we all just agree that driving and commuting is not a competition and everyone just relax we can all get to our places and families safely.
-Roar comedy club at MGM also had an event that was 100% filled.
-As many of you know I attend most Thunderbirds games and it is a terrific to see the hundreds of people walking over to MGM after every game.
-I love going over to MGM after games because there’s at least 1000 people wearing Thunderbirds shirts walking around the casino and high-fiving each other it makes for a terrific local atmosphere!
+Can we all just agree that driving and commuting is not a competition and everyone can just relax we can all get to our places and families safely.
+Roar comedy club at MGM also had an event that was 100% sold out.
+As many of you know I attend most Thunderbirds games and it is always terrific to see the hundreds of people walking over to MGM after every game.
+I love going over to MGM after games because there’s at least 1000 people wearing Thunderbirds shirts walking around the casino and high-fiving each other.
+It makes for a terrific local atmosphere!
 Unfortunately with all of the people it sounded like the hotel had a bit of a struggle on Sunday.
 There were unsubstantiated reports that guests were relocated to the Sheridan a block and a half away due to some plumbing issues.

-It was also reported that check inns this week we are extremely late.
+It was also reported that check in times this week we are extremely late.
 One new member on Tuesday night couldn’t check into his room to almost 9 o’clock at night!
 There were several reporting after 8 PM check inns.
 I don’t know if housekeeping is understaffed but this is unacceptable with 255 rooms.
 Hopefully this is cleared up very soon.

 It looks like there is a settlement pending in Casino mogul Steve Wynn’s lawsuit seeking to block the release of the Massachusetts investigation into the allegations of his sexual assaults.
-It appears that it will allow both parties to review the investigative report and proceed with a public hearing on the future of the 2 billion dollar water from casino resort.
+It appears that it will allow both parties to review the investigative report and proceed with a public hearing on the future of the 2 billion dollar water front casino resort.
 Don’t crack open the champagne yet.

 Everyone wants to bet on sports but how should we do it?
 It seems like the hottest topic and gaming today.
 MGM has tied up three out of the four professional sport leagues.
 Caesars catching the much coveted NFL.
 The casino gaming industry is plum ready for sports wagering.
 Many believe that it will attract so many new players to the game that it’s worth investing millions of dollars in proprietary infrastructure.
 And for good reason this last Super Bowl season Garden State players legally wagered over $385 million in the month leading up to the big pigskin finale.
 Here in Massachusetts over $680 million was wagered last year on both real and fantasy sports through offshore accounts and other gray market methods.

 It seems only natural that we have an educated rational conversation on how to best bring to light a practice shadowed for decades here in New England.
-Just as we have found through the legalization of cannabis, and same sex marriage.
+Just as we have found through the legalization of cannabis and same sex marriage.
 We are proud to be counted on a list of states providing safe and accessible paths to such freedoms.

 To better understand how sports wagering could affect Massachusetts and the rest of New England let’s take a look at where we are today.
 Last May the Supreme Court legalized sports betting for all 50 states to decide.
 To date eight states have legalized sports wagering.